learn-co-curriculum/phase-3-hashketball/README.md

-This lab is about as representative of real-life tasks as a programmer as you can get: data on paper or in tables needs to be given to a programming language in order to deliver _insights_.
+This lab is about as representative of real-life tasks as a programmer as you can get: data on paper or in tables needs to be given to a programming language to deliver _insights_.

-You're going to perform an analysis on NBA game.
+You're going to perform an analysis on an NBA game.
 You've been provided some basic game data in a series of tables.
 You're going to ask Ruby to help you answer some questions about the game.